 It is obvious that the overall market is large and there exist a variety of consumers who are different in their needs, wants, tastes, and other characteristics.
-Do you think your company will be successful in best satisfying all those customers?
+Do you think your company will be successful in satisfying all those customers?
 I think not.
-Let’s understand what the market segmentation concept talks about this.
+Let’s understand what the market segmentation concept talks about.

 What is Market Segmentation?

 Market segmentation is the activity of dividing a larger market into its various parts or segments that share some common characteristics.

 By segmenting the market, you can better understand the market and who your target customers are, your target customers’ specific needs & interests.
 As such, you can develop relevant products and marketing strategies that best meet customers’ expectations.

 This will enable your company to get more sales, more profits, and increased customer confidence in your business.

 Segmentation allows companies to create strategies based on the types of consumers and provide personalized promotional messages with the certainty that will be successfully received.
 This also reduces the failure rate brands may face when executing marketing efforts in random markets.

 So, What is the Market Segment?
 A market segment is a part of the larger market or a category of customers who have similar likes and dislikes about some products.

 Philip Kotler defined market segmentation as – It is the task of dividing a market into distinct groups of buyers with different needs, characteristics, or behaviors who might require separate products or marketing mixes.